 Those are grim odds, and preventive and precautions measures at the right time might save you a lot of pain, medication and tears.
 Let’s begin by first knowing what the optic nerve really is.

 The optic nerve is a bundle of more than a million nerve fibers that carry visual messages from your eyes to the brain.
 There is one optic nerve present on the back (which is the retina) of each eye.
 So any information that is delivered to the retina, is sent to the brain via the optic nerve.
 Think of it as the highway connecting your brain and your eyes.

 Optic Nerve – A highway connecting the brain with the eye

 Now, damage to an optic nerve can cause vision loss.
 The severity and progression of this vision loss depends on how and where the optic nerve took damage.
 You might lose vision in one eye initially and then the second eye might follow, or experience vision loss in both eyes altogether.
 Let’s explore different causes leading to optic nerve damage and how they affect your vision.

 There can be many causes to optic nerve damage and in turn, the nerve damage can be of various forms as well.
 Broadly speaking, there are two main types.

-Glaucoma a leading cause of blindness in the United States, usually happens when the fluid pressure inside the eyes slowly rises to an amount that is damaging to the optic nerve.
+Glaucomaa leading cause of blindness in the worldwide as reported by WHO.
+This occurs when the fluid pressure inside the eyes slowly rises to an amount that is damaging to the optic nerve.

 When a person is affected by glaucoma, apart from a deteriorating vision, they experience various other symptoms like: